Writing over what time tries to erase.

 Invite the archive to your group

-If you’re a teacher or student leader and want to run a prompt session, email Annika.
+If you’re a teacher or student leader and want to run a prompt session, email the editor.
 The goal is simple participation and careful listening.

 Contact

-collaborations & questionsFor collaborations, school partnerships, or questions about submissions, email Annika directly.
+collaborations & questionsFor collaborations, school partnerships, or questions about submissions, please get in touch.

 Privacy

 If you submit anonymously, only your chosen name will be published.
-Emails are used only for correspondence about this project.
+Email addresses are used only for correspondence related to this project.